 Repetitive heroin use changes the physical structure and chemical composition of the brain.
 These changes then create long-term imbalances in neurons (chemicals in the brain) and hormones that are not easily reversed.
 Some scientific studies have shown long-term heroin use can also cause white brain matter to deteriorate.

-White brain matter is thought to affect decision-making abilities, the ability to regulate behavior and responses to stressful situations.
-Many people who chronically abuse heroin also experience mental disorders, such as depression and antisocial personality disorder.
+White brain matter is thought to affect decision-making abilities, the ability to regulate behavior, and responses to stressful situations.
+Many people who chronically use heroin also experience mental disorders, such as depression and antisocial personality disorder.

-Severe addiction to heroin has been shown to start rapidly after significant abuse, due to its effects on the pleasure and reward center of the brain.
-The longer someone abuses heroin, the more their physical dependence on the drug increases.
+Severe heroin addiction has been shown to start rapidly after significant use due to its effects on the pleasure and reward center of the brain.
+The longer someone uses heroin, the more their physical dependence on the drug increases.
 When someone develops a physical dependence on heroin, they will need substantially larger and more frequent doses to experience the same effects a smaller dose once had.

 If someone who has developed a physical dependence suddenly stops using heroin, they can experience withdrawal symptoms.
 Withdrawal typically happens within hours after the last time the drug was taken.

 - Cold flashes